 We’re sorry that these photography courses aren’t really suitable for young children to accompany you.
 Over 9s must be well supervised at all times.
 Young people in the party, 12 – 18 years will be half price.
 A biddable dog would be OK!
 Finally, if the above arrangements aren’t just what you would like, talk to us or use the Contact form.

 2018 Courses: The early part of the year is good for those of you who have been given our tuition for Christmas!
-There can be some wonderful opportunities for outdoor photography, but we can teach you the same techniques in the studio if the weather is just too bad to go out with the cameras.
+There can be some wonderful opportunities for outdoor photography.
+Don’t worry, though, we can teach you the same techniques in the studio if the weather is just too bad to go out with the cameras.
 Just ask when you would like to come and we will see what we can do.
 Here are some dates in the near future.

 1 Day and 2 Day available dates:

 Does someone special wish they understood their camera better?
-Contact us for a Course Voucher for you to give.
+It’s that time of year again when you’re wondering what to give for a present.
+Why not contact us for a Course Voucher for you to give.

 How about a pre-holiday course?